pyslackers/community/README.md

 Here, you'll find a collection of community-specific resources such as rules, codes of conduct, locations of team services, etc.

 If you are a new pyslacker, then :taco:s to you.
-Now you can view [our introduction document](introduction.md) where you can learn all about [taco bot](introduction.md#taco-bot-taco) and view guidelines on how to introducing yourself to everyone, how to ask questions, and general etiquette in a virtual team
+Be sure to read [our introduction document](introduction.md) where you can learn all about [taco bot](introduction.md#taco-bot-taco) and view guidelines on how to introducing yourself to everyone, how to ask questions, and general etiquette in a virtual team